Le lien vers cette page a été envoyé avec succès aux destinataires.

 The JLD makes a ordinance who is notified to the person complained against.

-Such an order may provide for remand in custody.
+This order may provide for remand in custody.

-The hearing must take place between 10 and 20 days after pre-trial detention.
+This hearing must take place between 10 and 20 days after pre-trial detention.

-The person remanded in custody must be released if the trial did not take place within 20 days of the detention.
+Pre-trial detainee must be released if the trial did not take place within 20 days of the detention.

 Who can help me?